fabmax/physx-js-webidl/README.md

 Looking for pre-built binaries / build instructions?
 See [below](#pre-built-binaries)

-## Why this repo / What's the difference to physx-js?
+## What's the difference to physx-js?
 Short answer: Much greater library coverage.

-Long answer: Emscripten offers two methods to define javascript bindings for native projects: Embind and WebIDL.
+Long answer: Emscripten offers two methods to define javascript bindings for native projects: Embind (used by physx-js) and WebIDL (used by this project).
 Embind basically is a C++ framework, which requires the javascript interfaces to be defined in hand-written C++.
 WebIDL on the other hand uses an Interface Definition Language to generate the javascript interfaces automatically.

 I initially tried to expose additional PhysX classes in the original Embind based project and found that quite tedious